imranata/incident-response-portfolio/BEC_Investigation_Project_Como.md

 - Modified the rule's sender condition shortly after sending the first malicious email.

-- Used Natasha's mailbox to send two unauthorised emails concerning invoice W D L - 2 0 2 6 - 0 0 4 8 .
+- Used Natasha's mailbox to send two unauthorised emails concerning invoice WDL-2026-0048.

 - Used an existing business relationship and invoice conversation to make the payment request appear legitimate.